 Transfer and Award of Academic Credit

 College transfer credits are determined by the receiving institution.
 Each institution is responsible for determining its own policies and practices with regard to the transfer and award of credit.
 It is the receiving institution’s responsibility to provide reasonable and definitive policies and procedures for determining a student’s knowledge in required subject areas.
-ISSA will furnish transcripts and other documents necessary for a receiving institution to judge the quality and quantity of the work completed by its students.
+International Sports Sciences Association will furnish transcripts and other documents necessary for a receiving institution to judge the quality and quantity of the work completed by its students.
 Be advised that the work reflected on the transcript may or may not be accepted by a receiving institution.

 Credit transfer depends on: